 Data validation makes it possible to customize the kind of data that a cell should allow.
-To make a cell accept only text, there are some steps that must be followed.
+To make a cell accept only text in Excel, there are some steps that must be followed.

 Custom data validation is made possible using the ISTEXT function.